- Meriwether BOC Regular Meeting -- (September 5, 2016 Labor Day Holiday)

 * * *

-A number of FREE feeding sites for kids are offered this summer in Meriwether County.
-For the list of sites, see our What's Going On page.
+A list of Meriwether County roads are currently being resurfaced.
+For the list see our What's Going On page.

 See photos of the destruction that 19 1/2 inches of rain can cause.
 Some of the roads pictured have only been repaired temporarily while we wait on delivery of materials to make permanent repairs.
 CLICK HERE.